cocos-creator/docs-3d-deprecated/en/particle-system/editor/gradient-editor.md

 The gradient editor can perform the following operations:

-- Mode can choose two modes, **Blend** mode will be interpolated according to the two adjacent key frames at the current time to get the color of the current frame, **Fixed** mode will directly use the color of the previous key frame at the current time.
+- Mode has two possible choices: Blend mode will be interpolated according to the two adjacent keyframes at the current time to get the color of the current frame.
+Fixed mode will directly use the color of the previous keyframe at the current time.
 - Click an empty space above the ribbon to insert an alpha key frame, click an empty space below the ribbon to insert an rgb key frame.
 - Drag the key frame to move left and right to adjust the key frame position, and drag the key frame to move up and down to delete the key frame.
 - The corresponding rgb or alpha value can be edited in the Color / Alpha edit box.